University Graduate Fellowships

-The Graduate College provides academic units with an annual allocation of resources (i.e. block grant) to be used as University Graduate Fellowships to facilitate the recruitment and completion of the most diverse and highly qualified PhD students.
+The Graduate College provides academic units with an annual allocation of resources (i.e. block grant) to be used as University Graduate Fellowships to facilitate the recruitment and completion of the most diverse and highly qualified on-campus immersion PhD students.
 An interested PhD applicant should communicate directly with the academic unit about the availability of these funds.

 Awards amounts vary.

 Terms of Award

 The annual renewal of funds is contingent on a demonstrated success in recruiting of a high-quality and diverse student cohort as well as the timely completion of PhD students in the program.

 Deadlines for entering UGF Block Grants into GPortal Financial

 Fall 2021: October 28, 2021